sara-cwru/Weather/README.md

 # Weather
-Gives weather for a past date
+Gives weather for a past date entered by a user

+- practices bash and linux commands